zlgonzalez/cascading.avro/README.md

 Cascading scheme for reading and writing data serialized using Apache Avro.
 This project provides several schemes that work off an Avro record schema.

 - AvroScheme - sources and sinks tuples with fields named and ordered according to a given Avro schema.
-- TextScheme - A variant of of standard Cascading TextDelimited scheme that uses an Avro schema to infer field names and types.
-- RenamerScheme - used to coerce field names (mostly for using with Cascalog)

-The current implementation supports all primitive types, byte arrays (including fixed), as well as, union of null and another supported type.
+If no schema is specified in a source it will peek at the data and get the schema.
+Currently a sink schema is required but this may change soon.

+The current implementation supports all Avro types including nested records.
+A nested record will be written as a new Cascading TupleEntry inside the proper Tuple Field.

 # cascading.avro-maven-plugin